 Before, when it was private, it had much more of a closed feeling, much more elitist.
 Now a visit can be spontaneous which breaks down any barrier of that awful snobbery in the art world.
 We try so hard to create a feeling of warmth around here.
 There’s never a stupid question asked.
 We are here to help your art journey.
 Even if you’re not interested in buying and you just want to learn about art.
 We’re here to try to educate in a friendly manner, give people advice.

-For me, I love texture and respond to color.
-It doesn’t always have to be what some would call easy art.
-Often we’ll get an abstract painting that has dark colors and is very moody and energetic.
+Personally, I crave texture and unusual palettes.
+Often we’ll show dark abstract paintings that and are moody and energetic.
 I respond to the energy.
-There are over 20 artists that we work with and they’re all giving a different expression.
+There are over 20 artists that we work with and they’re all sharing a different point of view.